Advertisement

 Barrett Media produces over 20 stories per day on the music, news, and sports media industries.
 Stay updated on the latest happenings by signing up to receive our newsletters straight to your inbox.

 David Kantor will retire at the end of the year.
 He says he is ready for a new challenge.
-That’s understandable, because he hasn’t found one yet at Radio One and Reach Media that he wasn’t ready for.
+That is understandable, because he hasn’t found one yet at Radio One and Reach Media that he wasn’t ready for.

 - Advertisement -

-Radio saw plenty of innovation and evolution during his career.
-David Kantor shares what he was happy to see and what he wishes he had seen the business accomplish during his tenure.
-We also talk about the state of syndicated radio, how broadcasting has responded to the emerging digital ad market and so much more this week in our Meet the Leaders series courtesy of Point-to-Point Marketing.
+Radio saw plenty of innovation and evolution during Kantor’s career.
+David shares what he was happy to see, and what he wishes he had seen the business accomplish during his tenure.
+We also discuss the state of syndicated radio, how broadcasting has responded to the emerging digital ad market, and so much more in our Meet the Leaders series courtesy of Point-to-Point Marketing.

 Demetri Ravanos: When you announced your retirement, you said there are other things you still want to do.
 Is it all personal or do you have other professional goals in mind?